tweetstockr/tweetstockr-old/CONTRIBUTING.md

-# Contributing to Klassroom
+# Contributing to Tweetstockr

-We'd love for you to contribute to our source code and to make Klassroom even better than it is today!
+We'd love for you to contribute to our source code and to make Tweetstockr even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Code of Conduct](#coc)